Case study

 A user comparing day-change to all-time return is asking two different questions of the same list.
 The view-by control swaps the data column for the entire list at once.

 The portfolio's fundamental health broken down across six dimensions.
 The radar chart shows the overall shape at a glance.
-Below it, each holding expands so you can see which stocks are pulling a given score down — weaknesses trace back to the exact ticker driving them.
+Below it, each holding expands so you can see which stocks are pulling a given score down, with weaknesses tracing back to the exact ticker driving them.

 Dividend income projected for the next year, broken down to a monthly and daily number.
 The bar chart shows how payouts distribute across the calendar.
 Tapping "View Monthly Income Breakdown" opens a per-stock schedule for each month.